-Former public school teacher

 ︎︎︎ Writing teacher at Miami Ad School.

 I used to live in an Airstream on the river with my cat, Calamity Jane.
 The ceiling was plastered with iridescent glitter and the toilet was spray painted gold.
-When it rained, I would grab a page-turner and a hot cup of tea as the tap tap tapping of the water droplets hit the tin roof.
+When it rained, I’d grab a page-turner and a hot cup of tea as the tap tap tapping of the water droplets hit the tin roof.

 I used to live in Japan in a tiny apartment on a hill.
 Even in the snow, I rode my bike to work.
 Every day I rolled past a hot stone ramen shop called Hormone.
 And every day I wondered, do the owners know how that translates?

 I used to live near the boardwalk in Santa Cruz with a self-proclaimed Tumblr hipster.
 She would meet men on OkCupid and invite them over for casual one-night stands.
 In the morning when the strangers woke, she’d be gone.
 Providing confused men with breakfast cereal became my morning ritual.

 I used to live in the capital of Brazil.
 Walking from my apartment to the bus stop there was a 50-50 chance an antagonistic monkey would throw an avocado at my head.
 People think Brazil can be a dangerous country; they have no idea.